Mercure (ballet): Mise-en-scène

+Pablo Picasso (age 34), Montparnasse (1916).

 Picasso's commission for Mercure came at a turning point in his career.
 Although he commanded great respect among the avant-garde as the co-founder of Cubism, his postwar Neoclassical paintings had made him prosperous and fashionable.
 He had abandoned Montparnasse bohemianism for Right Bank high society, and there were grumblings among younger artists (especially the Dadaists) that he had "sold out to the establishment."
 (His friend Max Jacob referred to this time as Picasso's "duchess period").
 Now he was prepared to reassert his modernist credentials by creating a freer semi-abstract style, and chose this ballet as a suitably high-profile occasion in which to introduce it to the public.

 The drop curtain he designed featured patches of muted color (earth tones and pastel shades of blue, white and red) suggesting forms and landscape, over which the figures of a guitar-playing Harlequin and Pierrot with a violin were sinuously outlined in black.
 A lyre, the invention of Mercury, lies at their feet.
 A dimensional effect was created through dissociation of line and color.
 These principles were carried over into the largely monochrome backdrops and scenic constructions.
 Reliefs of painted rattan and wire were mounted onto large wooden cutouts with moveable parts, which hidden dancers shifted about the stage and manipulated along with the music.
 Some of them took the place of characters.
 The three-headed Cerberus was depicted on a circular shield beneath which only the dancer's feet were visible, and Massine described how the Three Graces were transformed into amorphous flats "with plaited necks like telephone extension wires which stretched and contracted as their heads bobbed up and down."
 André Breton called these puppet-like objects "tragic toys for adults."
 In counterpoint to the static poses of Massine's choreography, Picasso's mobile scenery became part of the dance.

 After seeing the ballet Gertrude Stein wrote, "The scenery of Mercure... was written, quite simply written.
 There was no painting, it was pure calligraphy".
 Roland Penrose elaborated on this, tracing Picasso's inspiration beyond Cubism to his early gifts for contour drawing: "From childhood...
 Picasso had enjoyed accomplishing the feat of drawing a figure or an animal with one continuous line.
 His ability to make a line twist itself into the illusion of a solid being, without taking pen from paper, had become an amazing act of virtuosity and a delight to watch.
 The costume drawings for Mercure are a masterly example of this kind of calligraphic drawing.
 With characteristic inventiveness, he had foreseen how they could be carried out on the stage...
 The results in terms of form and movement achieved with such simple means was a triumph."